baisong/sdrf-bylaws/README.md

 Forum committees than it designates as the members for the general meeting of the Forum.

-#### X. Community-Based Member Organizations
-Organizational members are considered “Community-Based Organizational Members” if they meet at least one of the following definitions at the time they apply for membership:
-- "a non-profit organization whose board of directors is composed of at least 60 percent current and/or former refugees"
-- "a non-profit organization that was founded and is led by a current or former refugee", or
-- "a group of current and former refugees and immigrants, primarily for the advancement of refugees"

-These definitions come from the Office of Refugee Resettlement (ORR) Ethnic Community Self-Help (ECSH) Program's [Implementation Guidelines FY 2016-2019](https://www.acf.hhs.gov/sites/default/files/orr/2016_2019_guidelines_for_ecsh_program.pdf).

-#### X. Resettlement Agency Member Organizations

 #### B. Place and Time of Meeting
 Membership meetings will be held monthly and shall be held in San Diego County at a location designated by the membership.
 Members will be notified of any change in the